This article sets out some key basic information for running a DayZ server on AMP.

 To load mods, they need to be specified either under “Load Mods” or “Load Server Mods” in the DayZ Server Settings menu, depending on the mod type (ie whether they need to be used on the client as well, or only on the server).

 The mod lists must be separated by semi-colons.
+Make sure your mod lists are just one line - no line breaks or carriage returns.

 On both Windows and Linux, AMP automatically creates symlinks (technically directory junctions on Windows) in the server base directory to the mod directories downloaded via SteamCMD and Updates.
 So you only have to specify the mod IDs to load them, such as